 I remember well my first interview where I relied on “quick thinking and natural charm” to win the day.
 And I also remember how nervous I got — and not getting the job.
 While I can’t guarantee that prepping for an interview will always land you the offer, feeling well-prepared can help ease your nerves enough to at least show interviewers who you really are.
 And that’s a big part of getting any job.

-Prepare for a job interview to ward off brain freeze!
+Prepare for job interview nerves

 The more you feel familiar with the job requirements, company, and kinds of people who work there, the more comfortable you can be in the interview room.
 Facing an interview cold — with no prior knowledge or mental prep — can lead to a “cold” interview, where you don’t make that all important two-way connection.